 \section{Introduction}

-In the \emph{matching problem}, we are given a set of some type of objects and the goal is to partition the set into pairs such that no object belongs to two pairs.
+In the \emph{matching problem}, we are given a set of objects and the goal is to divide the set into pairs such that no object belongs in two pairs.
 This simple problem is a classic in graph theory, which has received a lot of attention, both in an abstract and in a geometric setting.
-There is a plethora of variations of matching problems and there is an even greater plethora of results.
+There are plenty of variants of the problem and there is a great plethora of results.

-In this paper, we consider the geometric setting where given a set $P$ of $2n$ points in the plane, the goal is to match points of $P$ with straight line segments, in the sense that each pair of points induces an \emph{edge} of the matching.
+In this paper, we consider the geometric setting where, given a set $P$ of $2n$ points in the plane, the goal is to match points of $P$ with straight line segments, in the sense that each pair of points induces an \emph{edge} of the matching.
 A matching is \emph{perfect} if it consists of exactly $n$ pairs.
 A matching is \emph{non-crossing} if all edges induced by the matching are pairwise disjoint.
 When there are no restrictions on which pairs of points can be matched, the problem is called \emph{monochromatic}.
 In the \emph{bichromatic} variant, $P$ is partitioned into sets $B$ and $R$ of blue and red points, respectively, and only points of different colors are allowed to be matched.
 When $|B|=|R|=n$, the point set $P$ is called \emph{balanced}.